Pajamajoker/IBM-GRM-CIGS/IVR/Details.md

 The conversations are recorded by & downloaded from Twilio.
 Transcription is generated using IBM Watson Text to Speech service.

 # Code snippet for Transcription
-Use the following code to use the instance of Watson Text to Speech used in our prooject for Transcription:
+Use the following code to use the instance of Watson Text to Speech used in our project for Transcription:
 ```
 curl -X POST -u "apikey:Wtzn1VDAE4BqqyO4n-jGNrginvkL_nQFBQcYsMLyYgRS" \
 --header "Content-Type: audio/mp3" \